 Our core banking activities – client acceptance, investment and lending – are always underpinned by our sense of corporate social responsibility.
-For more information about corporate social responsibility in our core banking business, please consult our 2018 Annual Report.
+For more information about sustainability in our core banking business, please consult our 2019 Annual Report.

 Private clients, charitable societies, associations, church groups and institutional investors increasingly demand responsible investment, while civil society institutions are encouraging banks to make their investment processes ever more sustainable.